dyninst/fuzz/README.md

 ./test_Linux/

-​    Name and option pools of each cmd to be tested on Linux.
+​&emsp;Name and option pools of each cmd to be tested on Linux.

 ./test_MacOS/

-​    Name and option pools of each cmd to be tested on MacOS.
+​&emsp;Name and option pools of each cmd to be tested on MacOS.

 ./test_FreeBSD/

-​    Name and option pools of each cmd to be tested on FreeBSD.
+​&emsp;Name and option pools of each cmd to be tested on FreeBSD.

 ./end/

-​    for each program tested with ptyjig, we specify a string to append to the random input to attempt to terminate the utility.
+​&emsp;For each program tested with ptyjig, we specify a string to append to the random input to attempt to terminate the utility.
 For example, when testing vim, we append the sequence “ESC :q !”.
 In this way we can distinguish if the program is waiting for more input after the end of random input from a program that is hung.

 run.py

-​    Automatic script to test all utilities listed in a configuration file(see ./test_Linux/ or ./test_MacOS/ or ./test_FreeBSD/).
+​&emsp;Automatic script to test all utilities listed in a configuration file(see ./test_Linux/ or ./test_MacOS/ or ./test_FreeBSD/).

-​    For the usage, run:
+​&emsp;For the usage, run:

-​    ```man ./doc/run.py.1```.
+​&emsp;```man ./doc/run.py.1```.

 ##### ./generate_test